 Inclusive Design Research Center, Toronto, Canada

 Jutta Treviranus is the Director of the Inclusive Design Research Centre (IDRC) and professor at OCAD University in Toronto http://inclusivedesign.ca, formerly the Adaptive Technology Resource Centre.
 The IDRC conducts proactive research and development in the inclusive design of emerging information and communication technology and practices.
 Jutta also heads the Inclusive Design Institute a multi-university regional centre of expertise on inclusive design.
 Jutta is the Co-Director of Raising the Floor International.
 She also established and directs an innovative graduate program in Inclusive Design.
 Jutta has led many international multi-partner research networks that have created broadly implemented technical innovations that support inclusion.
 These include the Fluid Project, Fluid Engage, CulturAll, Stretch, FLOE and many others.
 Jutta and her team have pioneered personalization as an approach to accessibility in the digital domain.
 She has played a leading role in developing accessibility legislation, standards and specifications internationally (including WAI ATAG, IMS AccessForAll, ISO 24751, and AODA Information and Communication).

-- the importance of diversity, the outliers and the margins for economic and social prosperity
+Leveraging networks to deliver personalized accessibility; supporting inclusive design through authoring and development tools; the importance of diversity, the outliers, and the margins for economic and social prosperity